cube3power/atsd/integration/spss/statistics/README.md

 ### Change Names of Columns

-SPSS merges datasets using matching column names, similar to the `SELF JOIN` command in the SQL syntax.
+SPSS merges datasets using equal column names, similar `SELF JOIN` in SQL.

 To prevent the `datetime` and `value` columns from being merged, their names must be changed in the `weights.sav` dataset using `Variable View` tab, otherwise the merged dataset produced by SPSS will only contain data for 2017.